JamilW/Bootstrap-Portfolio/README.md

 Bootstrap Portfolio

-* Portfolio example project re-done using only Bootstrap with HTML and CSS.
+* Example portfolio project re-done using only Bootstrap with HTML and CSS.

 * Portfolio includes the following pages: